xamevou/someJupyterNotebooks/README.md

 # someJupyterNotebooks
-For working online with some Jupiter Notebooks
+For working online with some Jupiter Notebooks, via mybinder.org.